svenwanner/openlf/README.md

 # Documentation {#doc}

 Compile documention with doxygen by executing *doxygen* in the source dir.
 This should create html/index.html which is the starting point for the documentation (which is actually this file).

-After that you can start with the \ref doc/tutorial.md.
+Habe a look at the [Tutorial 1 - A First Component](@ref tutorial) and [Tutorial 2 - Image Processing Components](@ref timg).

+See [tools](doc/tools.md) and [advanced component programing](doc/advanced.md) for further information or have a look at the [architecture overview](doc/architecture.md).

 # Installation {#install}